-For more information on BiRCH, please contact Dr. Brian Dodge at email@example.com
+For more information on BiRCH, please contact our administrative assistant, Lizzy Bartelt, at email@example.com

 NEWSFLASH!
 Please click here for details on our forthcoming special issue at Archives of Sexual Behavior on bisexual health research, in honor of the life and legacy of our dear colleague, friend, and hero, Dr. Judith Bradford!

-Bisexual Health @ IU Seminar Series is a part of the Center for Sexual Health Promotion's long term agenda of research, education, and training activities aimed at diminishing health disparities among bisexual individuals, informed by academic, community, and policy perspectives.
+In addition to BiRCH, Bisexual Health @ IU Seminar Series is a part of the Center for Sexual Health Promotion's agenda of local research, education, and training activities aimed highlighting bisexual health by hosting routine events featuring experts who share their work from academic, community, and policy perspectives.

 Beyond Binaries: Using Advocacy for Health in Bisexual Communities